postman-open-technologies/linting-rules/_rules/has-x-api-id.md

 ---
-has-x-api-id:
 x-tags:
 - it
 - metadata
-    message: "API must have an unique identifier in x-api-id in #/info/x-api-id."
+message: 'API must have an unique identifier in x-api-id in #/info/x-api-id.'
 description: |-
   The `#/info/x-api-id` field can be used to associate an identifier to an API.
   This is useful to track an API even when its `#/info/title` changes.
 given: $
 severity: error
 recommended: true
 type: style
 then:
   field: info.x-api-id
   function: truthy
-...
-has-x-api-id:
-    x-tags:
+...x-tags:
 - it
 - metadata
-    message: "API must have an unique identifier in x-api-id in #/info/x-api-id."
+message: 'API must have an unique identifier in x-api-id in #/info/x-api-id.'
 description: |-
   The `#/info/x-api-id` field can be used to associate an identifier to an API.
   This is useful to track an API even when its `#/info/title` changes.
 given: $
 severity: error
 recommended: true
 type: style
 then:
   field: info.x-api-id
   function: truthy